nokia/SReXperts/hackathon/activities/sros-b-streaming-telemetry/README.md

 [gNMIc](https://gnmic.openconfig.net) was developed by Nokia and donated to the Openconfig project.
 It allows subscribing to streaming telemetry data from network devices and export it to a variety of destinations.
 In this lab, gnmic is used to subscribe to the telemetry data from the lab routers and export it to the prometheus time-series database.

-The gnmic configuration file ([config.yml](../../clab/configs/gnmic/config.yml)), is applied to the gnmic container at the startup and instructs it to subscribe to the telemetry data and export it to the prometheus time-series database.
+The gnmic configuration file ([config.yml](../../../clab/configs/gnmic/config.yml)), is applied to the gnmic container at the startup and instructs it to subscribe to thebbb telemetry data and export it to the prometheus time-series database.

 #### Using gNMIc From CLI